 Cumulatively, these eight check-lists already amount to about a thousand pages of often interactive text.

-A rolling check-list of review and monitoring clauses in international agreements, first produced in December 2015, which provides an overview of review and monitoring clauses, sunset clauses and management and implementation clauses, which are included in international agreements that have been concluded between the EU and third countries.
-The check-list is to be updated and expanded on a regular basis.
+This rolling check-list of the review and monitoring clauses in international agreements provides an overview of review and monitoring clauses, sunset clauses and management and implementation clauses included in the international agreements concluded between the EU and third countries that are currently in force.
+The check-list is updated on a regular basis.

-A rolling check-list of the findings of European Court of Auditors’ special reports, which presents a comprehensive overview of these reports, concentrating on those bearing on the annual EU discharge procedure.
-It summarises the main findings of each ECA special report and seeks to link them to the relevant debates and positions of the European Parliament, including, notably, the working documents of the Budgetary Control Committee, as well as to the work of the specialised parliamentary committees, and to individual Members’ questions.
+This rolling check-list presents an overview of the European Court of Auditors’ special reports, concentrating on those relevant to the 2016 budgetary discharge procedure. to the check-list links the special reports’ research topics to the relevant debates and positions within the European Parliament, including the working documents of the Committee on Budgetary Control, the work of the specialised parliamentary committees, plenary resolutions and individual questions by Members.

 A new EPRS scrutiny tool which focuses on Parliamentary requests and subsequent actions taken by the Commission.
 It covers 97 resolutions from the start of the current mandate up to December 2015.
 These come from across parliamentary committees on a variety of topics.
 Since the Commission’s responses do not always follow a set pattern, as some address the requests in great detail while others only make general observations, the study tries to trace back concrete actions taken beyond the formal Commission reply.

 In addition to these five check-lists, the European Council Oversight Unit – which monitors and analyses the delivery of the European Council on the commitments made in the conclusions of its meetings, as well as its various responsibilities either in law or on the basis of intergovernmental agreements – also produces three rolling check-lists of potential use to parliamentary committees in their ex-post scrutiny and evaluation role: